 Gradually, that dog became reactive.

-This is not unusual.
-If pain, discomfort, or pressure repeatedly happens around a trigger, dogs can begin to associate the trigger with the unpleasant experience.
+If pain, discomfort, restriction, or pressure repeatedly happens around another dog, a person, a vehicle, livestock, or a busy environment, dogs can begin to associate that trigger with the unpleasant experience.

 That is why corrections can sometimes worsen barking, lunging, or frustration around dogs.
 It is not stubbornness.
 It is learning.